Executive Director/Vice President,

 I graduated with a master’s degree in engineering management from Dartmouth College.
 Previously I had two years of work experience in India, where I was born and raised.
 My undergrad was in electronics and communication engineering at Guru Gobind Singh Indraprastha University in Delhi.

 My job requires some of the same skills used in management consulting: strategy, operations, project management, technology assessment, finance, statistics and accounting.
 In fact, during the interview process coming out of school, I was interviewing with management consultancies.
 I met someone from Goldman and learned how much the firm was doing in technology and that my skills could be applied in a role within Engineering.

 Solving problems starts with asking the right questions and involves logical reasoning and analytical thinking.
 Sometimes it helps to evaluate data through statistics, but it depends on the problem.
 Networking is very helpful.
 Knowing the right person within the organization who is particularly good at, say, R (a program used in statistical analysis), can really help if you need to look very deep into correlations, for example.

-I used to lead the New Analysts and Interns Committee within the Technology Division.
+I used to lead the New Analysts and Interns Committee within Engineering.
 We worked with different stakeholders to put together training series, professional development and social events for new analysts and interns in the division.
 In the last year, we worked on a program that involves job shadowing to give new analysts more exposure to various teams, which gives new analysts opportunities to help on real projects that are different than what they are normally working on.

 When I'm not working, I really like to dance.
 Sometimes the gym here at work offers dance classes and they've started to offer Bollywood dancing, which is pretty cool.
 I'm a classically trained dancer, and know Kathak—it's a classical dance from northern India that's very famous.
 It requires discipline and agility.
 The expression it allows is something I enjoy even though I don't practice as much as I did earlier in my life.